Rkanehisa/FTP-Server/docs/index.md

 ## Send

-To run the application's nested terminal type:
+The most useful commands are run inside a nested terminal, acessible by typing:

 ```
 send
 ```

-List of valid commands inside a send nested terminal
+List of valid commands inside the <Send> terminal.

 ```
 ===================================